Danil-Kutnyy/Multithreaded-gpt/README.md

-Here's a draft for the README file of your **Multithreaded GPT** project:

----

 # Multithreaded GPT

 Multithreaded GPT is an experimental extension of GPT models, designed to explore parallel processing in transformers by applying unique sets of weights for each token in a sequence.
 This project builds on the transformer architecture from [Andrej Karpathy's nanoGPT course](https://github.com/karpathy/nanoGPT) and introduces a custom `MultiLinear` layer to handle token-specific weights for more intelligent processing.